 Usually, barefoot Thai Massage is (or can be a) part of a full-body Thai Massage session.
 Nevertheless, a complete treatment could be given solely by using the feet and Ralf Marzen from the MUDITA School of Thai Yoga Massage has made this modality his specialty.

-Tagged: Hybrids, Integrated Thai Massage, Integration, Sunshine Network, Thai Massage Styles, Thai Massage Techniques, Thai Yoga Massage, Topic Hybrids, Topic Thai Massage Styles
+Tagged: Hybrids, Integrated Thai Massage, Integration, Sunshine Network, Thai Massage Styles, Thai Massage Techniques, Thai Yoga Massage, Topic Hybrids and Blended Techniques, Topic Thai Massage Styles